Meezok-PJ/WTF/docs/Automated-kali-Docker-V2.md

 ## 👨‍💻 Automated Lightweight Kali Sandbox inside WTF
 ---
 * Let’s get straight to it.
-This tool is your personal, Script testing Kali sandbox, now baked directly into the **WTF (Wrapper Tactical Framework)**.
+This tool is your personal, Script testing Kali sandbox, now Integrated directly into the **WTF (Wrapper Tactical Framework)**.
 It's a lightweight, isolated environment that lets you test whatever you want malicious scripts, custom tools, or anything from GitHub  without trashing your host system or messing up your VM's dependencies.

 * Forget clunky `docker` commands and manual installs.
 This sandbox is **menu-driven** and **user-friendly**, meaning once you exit the container shell, you're dropped right back into the menu.
 This makes management a breeze, letting you focus on the fun stuff.